Forecasting Algorithms for Causal Inference with Panel Data: Theoretical Framework

-The backcast at block $k$ $\boldsymbol{\hat{x}}_{k}$ gets fed to the next block $k+1$ as the new input: The forecast at block $k$ $\boldsymbol{\hat{y}}_{k}$ is added iteratively to the forecasts at all other previous blocks: In other words, this block structure breaks down the signal from input $\boldsymbol{x}$ iteratively, with each $\boldsymbol{\hat{x}}_k$ representing the signal leftover that could not be explained by the previous neural networks in blocks $1, \ldots, k$.
-While in theory \textit{one} arbitrarily large neural network should be able to flexibly mine all the signal in the input and achieve arbitrarily low error, in practice these methods cannot do so within reasonable computational limits, which helps explain the success of this architecture.
+The backcast at block $k$, $\boldsymbol{\hat{x}}_{k}$, is fed to the next block $k+1$ as the new input: The forecast at block $k$, $\boldsymbol{\hat{y}}_{k}$, is added iteratively to the forecasts at all other previous blocks: In other words, this block structure breaks down the signal from input $\boldsymbol{x}$ step-by-step, with each $\boldsymbol{\hat{x}}_k$ representing the signal leftover that could not be explained by the previous neural networks in blocks $1, \ldots, k$.
+Although in theory an arbitrarily large, standard feed-forward neural network should be able to flexibly mine all input signal and achieve arbitrarily low error, in practice these alternatives struggle to do so within reasonable computational limits.

+SyNBEATS largely follows \citet{oreshkin2019} and \citet{olivares2019} in its model architecture.
+The sole modification is that we augment the feature set to include outcomes for contemporaneous control units, in addition to historical values of the treated unit (i.e., the time series being predicted).
+To do so, we concatenate the contemporaneous controls and the lagged outcomes into a single vector.
+Each training example at time step $t$ is thus represented as: This is then is fed through the model architecture to predict $\boldsymbol{y}_t := [\{Y_{Ns}\}_{s=t}^{\overline{t}}]$, where $\overline{t}-t+1$ refers to the number of future periods being predicted.

+In our implementation of SyNBEATS, we set $\overline{t}=t$.
+To predict beyond a single post-treatment period, we iteratively use the predicted value of the preceding period as an input to the algorithm; for example, in order to predict $\widehat{Y}(0)_{s,t+1}$, we use $\widehat{Y}(0)_{st}$ as an input.